kb2ma/riot-coap-pytest/README.md

 **RPL root node**

-The _make term_ step below initializes addressing and routing on the Linux host before starting the terminal.

 For this node, we specify the address of the wireless interface on the fd00:aaaa::/64 network.
 Then we initialize the node as RPL root.

+**NOTE** The _make term_ step below includes initialization of the address and routing on the Linux host, and then starts the terminal.

+This setup is based on the gnrc_border_router example.
+First, ensure that the gnrc_rpl module is included in the Makefile.

 As mentioned below, ethos sets up border routing.
 By default, it defines fd00:dead:beef:: as the network on the wired/cloud side.
 You must manually update `dist/tools/ethos/start_network.sh` to use a different address for the network.

 Reminder for samr21-xpro: a udev rule is required for an unprivileged user to flash this board.
 See `boards/samr21-xpro/doc.txt`.

 ```
+    # To determine serial port, if more than one board attached
+    $ ../../dist/tools/usb-serial/list-ttys.sh

-    $ BOARD="samr21-xpro" make clean all flash
+    $ BOARD="samr21-xpro" make clean all flash SERIAL="???"

-    # This step uses ethos to automatically set up border routing.
+    # This step automatically starts ethos to set up border routing.
 The terminal
     # is available for command input/output.
     $ BOARD="samr21-xpro" IPV6_PREFIX="fd00:aaaa::/64" PORT="/dev/ttyACM0" make term